-Table 2-1 Construction Equipment and Vehicles
+Table 2-1Construction Equipment and Vehicles

 Construction Timing: Campo Wind Facilities construction would generally occur within the hours of 7:00 a.m. to 7:00 p.m.; however, some delivery activity at nighttime to accommodate requirements by California Department of Transportation (Caltrans) and/or the California Highway Patrol is expected.
 When activities on the Reservation must occur at night, all Project lighting (e.g., staging areas, equipment storage sites, roadway) would be directed downward and away from natural vegetation communities.
 Boulder Brush Facilities construction activities would occur during the County's allowable hours of operation (i.e., 7:00 a.m. to 7:00 p.m.), 6 days per week, but may involve extended hours as needed during emergencies or as approved by the County.
-For example, placing concrete is dependent on temperature and so this activity could be shifted to early morning depending on forecasted temperatures.
+For example, placing concrete is dependent on temperature and so this activity could be shifted to early morning depending on forecasted temperatures, and the gen-tie line crossing of I-8 would be subject to Caltrans approval and time requirements.
 Generally, all employees would arrive within the morning peak hour and depart within the evening peak hour, and delivery truck trips would be distributed evenly throughout the 12-hour-shift day, between the hours of 7:00 a.m. and 7:00 p.m.

-Site Preparation: Prior to construction, the limits of construction disturbance areas along roads, the electrical collection system, and at turbine locations would be clearly defined.
-These limits would be staked and flagged, and other construction delineation methods would be employed for the road alignment and turbine construction.
+Site Preparation: Prior to construction, the limits of construction disturbance areas along roads, the electrical collection system, turbine and gen-tie line pole locations, O&M facility, substations, the switchyard, and staging areas would be clearly defined.
 Where necessary, the limits of the rights-of-way would be flagged.
 All construction activities would be confined to these areas to prevent unnecessarily affecting sensitive areas.
-If necessary, sensitive resource avoidance areas would be flagged to further ensure protection from construction activities.
+Sensitive resource avoidance areas would be flagged to further ensure protection from construction activities.

 Site Clearing, Grading, and Excavation: Construction would begin with vegetation clearing for the central staging areas.
 This would be followed and somewhat overlapped by clearing and grading of the new road alignments.
 Grading and vegetation clearing would take approximately 3 months with other phases occurring once access to that area is established, such as concrete batch plant set-up, while road grading continues.
 Vegetation would be cleared beginning with the areas necessary for access roads.
-As road grading progresses and Project features such as the temporary concrete batch plant, substation, and turbine sites become accessible, vegetation would subsequently be cleared from those areas.
+As road grading progresses and Project features such as the temporary concrete batch plant, substations, and turbine sites become accessible, vegetation would subsequently be cleared from those areas.
 Cleared vegetation would be removed from the site and mulched for off-site reuse.
 Construction of components would begin with the establishment of one or both of the central staging areas.